ltrujello/ltrujello.github.io/docs/posts/lstms.md

 This is not great.
 What this means is that, during training, when the weights tip slightly below the value of $4$, the inequality on the right gains control and the above product will rapidly vanish.
-When the weights tip slightly above the value of $\sigma'_{\text{min}}$, and hence the weights must at least be greater than $4$, the left inequality takes control and the product will rapidly explode.
+When the weights tip slightly above the value of $4$, which will definitely be greater than $\sigma'_{\text{min}}$, then the left inequality takes control and the product will rapidly explode.
 The reason why they rapidly explode is primarily due to the exponential.
 Thus, perturbing the weights around the value of $4$ can cause instability.
 The chance for instability to occur becomes worse when one takes the limit $t \to \infty$, as this causes the left and right inequalities to be more unstable.
-Thus, this is why issues with training can arise when training on long sequences.
+This is why issues with training can arise when training on long sequences.

 This analysis can be repeated for other activation functions as well, by simply taking the maximum and minimum values of the activation function.
 Hence, changing the activation function isn't going to help.
-Changing the learning rate isn't going to help either, since would be making a fixed scalar compete with an exponential product (which is a battle it will lose).
+Changing the learning rate isn't going to help either, since that would be making a fixed scalar compete with an exponential product (which is a battle it will lose).
 Our main problem boils down to the fact that we are taking too many products.